forketyfork/introduction-to-functional-programming/INSTALL.md

 # Installing Miranda

-This project now provides a reproducible Nix development environment that builds the Miranda interpreter directly from source.
+This project provides a reproducible Nix development environment that builds the Miranda interpreter directly from source.
 The flake ensures the `mira` binary and its standard library are available for the Makefile targets and tests in this repository.

 ## Recommended: Use the Nix Flake

-1. [Install Nix](https://nixos.org/download.html) if you don't already have it.
+1. [Install Nix](https://nixos.org/download/) if you don't already have it.
 2. (Optional but convenient) enable [`direnv`](https://direnv.net/) with [nix-direnv](https://github.com/nix-community/nix-direnv)
    so the environment is loaded automatically.